ikr/ikr.su-blog/_posts/2018-09-03-parsing-fixed-width-data-columns-using-enums.markdown

 }
 {% endhighlight %}

+Note that, like in this example, we may need just a subset of the fields present in the data source.
+Nevertheless, obviously, we'd have to _enum_-erate all the columns anyway, up to the rightmost relevant to us.

 If you have a lot of fields packed into the line, and a lot of lines, you may wish [to memoize](https://en.wikipedia.org/wiki/Memoization) the `offset()` function.